luizbgomide/EclipsePhase2e-ptbr/src/18/14-exsurgent-types.md

 ---

 - **Modular Design:** Similar to flexbots, snappers deploy a modular design.
 For each additional module, combine WT/DUR/DR. 1 module is Medium size, 2–4 modules make a Large size, 5+ make a Very Large size.
-- **Stretch Slam:** Snappers may spend a Threat Pool point to whip out and crushing slam two targets in different directions at once; roll attacks separately
+- **Stretch Slam:** Snappers may spend a Threat Pool point to whip out and crushing slam two targets in different directions at once; roll attacks separately.

 </blockquote>